GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 <img width="1364" alt="Screen Shot 2022-08-02 at 21 08 08" src="https://user-images.githubusercontent.com/24765473/182519561-57f5b810-a382-44ae-ab32-c24f5ac113d4.png">

 ### 3b1 - domain validation via TXT record
+- Note we are creating a TXT record with the key set to the organization name (not related to an A or CNAME record against later workload FQDN or IP addresses)
+- Note we are **not** creating a new domain as detailed in the process https://gc-cloud-services.canada.ca/s/dns-ground-to-public-article?language=en_US - only adding a TXT record to validate ownership

-30 seconds for DNS propagation then the diaglog should continue.
+- 30-120 seconds for DNS propagation then the dialog should continue.
 <img width="1370" alt="Screen Shot 2022-08-02 at 21 08 37" src="https://user-images.githubusercontent.com/24765473/182519576-7910d045-8ef4-4e45-a654-61eeb8543daf.png">

 <img width="1363" alt="Screen Shot 2022-08-02 at 21 09 13" src="https://user-images.githubusercontent.com/24765473/182519591-01afcf4a-5307-4760-a7f0-4619c28fd587.png">